USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Continues the study of selected monuments of painting, sculpture, and architecture, from the Renaissance to the 20th-century.
 Emphasizes historical context, continuity, and critical analysis.
 Includes direct contact with works of art in Parisian museums.
 The overall themes of the class may vary by semester.

-Course Fee: 20 euros
+Course Fee: 20

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry

 PL 2041 - ENVIRONMENTAL ETHICS 4 credits